opus1993/pubrepo/content/post/BuiltToExecute/index.md

 At the same time, members of the business team should talk about their roles in the business, along with challenges and low skill, repetitive tasks.
 The goal here is knowledge transfer on how the unit operates and how value is delivered.
 The machine learning team must measure their solutions with an understanding of real-world operations, and start building for the user instead of themselves.

+{{< figure src="./create-the-processes-that-your-analytics-team-will-use.jpg" title="INFORMS Processes for the Analytics Team" lightbox="true" >}}

 **2. Roadmap**

 The machine learning team needs to build a track record, satisfying the same standards as any other product offering.
 The label does not exempt the team from the dimensions of on time, on budget, and of functionally for any other projects.
+The organizational expects clarity in articulating goals for a positive business impact.

 Second phase machine learning projects are often more complex than the first pass.
 The first phase will not normally require much of a framework or cadence.
 The attitude is, “Let’s see if this works and go from there.”
 Consider what happens with a project when the machine learning team is running agile but no one outside the team understands the tasks.

 This is where having the right kinds of talent comes in.
 Machine Learning scientists can take a project from problem statement to production.
 That does not mean they do all the work.
 Their efforts are focused on steps that happen while building the machine learning product roadmap.

+Sources of stakeholder involvement that must be understood in building the roadmap:

+**Analytics Producers**: those who do the work of analyzing data and developing decision support systems that leverage analytics techniques for making better decisions.

+**Analytics Consumers**: the members of the organization that will be responsible for executing the results of the analytical work.

+**Analytics Champions**: the leaders in the organization that act as sponsors of projects.
+They typically lead a component of the organization that will benefit from the application of analytics.

+**Analytics Enablers**: the supporting parts of an organization, such as information technology, data stewards, and graphical user interface designers, who provide supporting functions for successful analytics projects.

 Typically, the Principal Machine Learning Scientist sits in on strategy planning meetings.
 They understand the business problems and the goals for growth.
 What makes them different is their ability to hear a goal and say, “Machine learning could be part of the solution.”
 The strategy team can prioritize goals for project evaluation.
 Here’s where roadmap planning starts.